aminography/PrimeDatePicker/README.md

 <br/>

-Using above theme, we can transform normal theme (left picture) to the right one.
+Using above theme, we can transform normal light theme (left picture) to the right one.

 <br/>